 The most relevant degree programs out there can teach you everything from the basic tenets of the field to the latest in digital and social media marketing.
 For those trying to kick start their career, or transition to a related business career, there are few options as powerful as a well-tailored degree.

 Business degree programs have a wide variety of specialization options, available as both bachelor’s and master’s degrees.

 A Bachelor’s Degree

 If you’re just getting started in your career, or have yet to enter the field, a bachelor’s degree in business with a focus in marketing can certainly start you off on the right foot.
 Such programs teach the fundamentals of marketing, how to analyze market data, and consumer behavior.
-These basics have to be learned some time, of course, but they aren’t the main focus of most modern business degree programs today.
+You have to learn the basics.
+They are not the main focus of most modern business degree programs today.

-Instead, many top business schools have begun to ensure that students can start building a portfolio and simulating those valuable real world experiences even before they graduate.
+Instead, many top business schools have begun to ensure that students can start building a portfolio.
+They can simulate those valuable real world experiences even before they graduate.
 Take the University of Michigan for example, rated as the #1 school for marketing by US News and World Report.
-The Ross School of Business at University of Michigan structures its program around what they call “signature learning experiences,” which provides a theme that will run through all courses taken that semester, culminating in an exercise where those principles are put to work in the form of a project.
+The Ross School of Business at University of Michigan structures its program around what they call “signature learning experiences.”
+It culminates with a big project.

-This not only gives students a chance to actually use what they’re learning, but also provides evidence of work that can be put on a resume after graduation.
-And that’s all in addition to internship and practicum options, both locally and abroad, that can act as a foot in the door for entering the industry.
+This gives students a chance to actually use what they’re learning.
+It also provides evidence of work to put on a resume after graduation.
+And that’s all in addition to internship and practicum options, both locally and abroad.
+They can act as a foot in the door for entering the industry.